• Skip to main content

 You are more of a thick gravy kind of person?
 Then, here is what you can do:

-• In a small bowl, combine 2 tablespoon of cornstarch + 2 tablespoon of COLD water, stir well.
+- In a small bowl, combine 2 tablespoons of cornstarch + 2 tablespoons of COLD water, and stir well.

 Cooking tips

-• Whisk vigorously to avoid lumps while simmering, but if for some reason you ended up with some clumps, then you can blend the sauce to make it smoother.
+- Whisk vigorously to avoid lumps while simmering, but if for some reason you end up with some clumps, then you can blend the sauce to make it smoother.

-• I'm always so surprised how much the gravy thickens quickly after cooling down for a few minutes.
-So I suggest to remove the gravy from the heat for a few minutes until you are finishing up the rest of your dinner and reevaluate thickness just before serving.
+- I'm always so surprised how much the gravy thickens quickly after cooling down for a few minutes.
+So I suggest removing the gravy from the heat for a few minutes until you are finishing up the rest of your dinner and reevaluating thickness just before serving.

 Variations

-There are different ways you can flavor your gravy:
+There are different ways you can flavor your vegetarian gravy recipe:

-• Add dried herbs, such as rosemary or thyme.
+- Add dried herbs, such as fresh rosemary, bay leaf or fresh thyme.

-• Feel free to swap about ¼-1/2 cup of the broth for red wine.
-The alcohol will disappear quickly and you will be left with deeper flavor.
+- Feel free to swap about ¼-1/2 cup of the broth for red wine.
+The alcohol will disappear quickly and you will be left with a deeper flavor.
 Choose a good quality red wine that you would want to drink!

-• This is a great recipe to pair with mushrooms!
-When the onions are about half way cooked, then add about 1 cup of sliced mushrooms and keep going with the recipe.
+- Make a vegan mushroom gravy!
+When the onions are about halfway cooked, then add about 1 cup of sliced mushrooms and keep going with the recipe.

 Can I make it gluten-free?